Womankind Instant Messaging Service

 Plan and expected results

-The Instant Messaging service will enable more vulnerable young women to access early support from Womankind, which may prevent the development of greater or more enduring mental health problems.
+The Instant Messaging service enables more vulnerable young women to access early support from Womankind, which may prevent the development of greater or more enduring mental health problems.
 The outcomes reported by the women we help include improved mental health and well-being, increased confidence and self-esteem, improved coping skills and ability to function, increased knowledge/ability to access resources or services when needed, and a reduced risk of harm to themselves or others.